Cinema of North Korea

 The cinema of North Korea began with the division of Korea and has been sustained since then by the ruling Kim dynasty.
-Kim Il-sung and his successor Kim Jong-il were both cinephiles and sought to produce propaganda films based on the Juche ideology.
+Kim Il Sung and his successor Kim Jong Il were both cinephiles and sought to produce propaganda films based on the Juche ideology.

 All film production is supervised by the Workers' Party of Korea and generally concerns propaganda.
 North Korea has nevertheless produced some non-propaganda films for export to the wider world.
+The North Korean film industry is sometimes referred to as "Chollywood", a portmanteau of "chollima" and "Hollywood".

 Film studios

-North Korea's principal producer of feature films is the Korean Film Studio, a state-run studio founded in 1947 and located outside of Pyongyang.
+North Korea's principal producer of feature films is the Korean Art Film Studio, a state-run studio founded in 1947 and located outside of Pyongyang.
 Other North Korean film studios include the Korean Documentary Film Studio (founded in 1946), the April 25 Film Studio of the Korean People's Army (founded in 1959 and previously known as the February 8 Cinema Studio) and the Korean Science and Educational Film Studio (founded in 1953 and also known as the April 26 Children's Film Production House, and Science Educational Korea, or SEK.)
 These studios produce feature films, documentaries, animated films, children's films and science films.
 According to a report from 1992, the Korean Feature Film Studio produced about forty films per year, while the other studios together accounted for another forty.

 In addition to its domestic animated productions, SEK has produced animation for foreign companies.
 Production costs in North Korea are very low, and the quality of animators is well perceived.
 SEK has done work on such productions as Mondo TV's animated series Pocahontas and King Lion Simba and the films Light Years and Empress Chung.

-North Korean leader Kim Il-sung believed in Lenin's maxim: "Cinema is the most important of all arts."
+North Korean leader Kim Il Sung believed in Lenin's maxim: "Cinema is the most important of all arts."
 Accordingly, since the country's division, North Korean films have often been used as vehicles for instilling government ideology into the people.
 A common theme is martyrdom/sacrifice for the nation.
-The film Fate of a Self-defence Corps Member, based on a novel written by Kim Il-sung during the fight against the Japanese occupation reflects this theme, as does the highly regarded film, Sea of Blood (1969).
+The film Fate of a Self-defence Corps Member, based on a novel written by Kim Il Sung during the fight against the Japanese occupation reflects this theme, as does the highly regarded film, Sea of Blood (1969).
 The latter film comes from a novel telling the story of a woman farmer who becomes a national heroine by fighting the Japanese.

 Another favorite theme is the happiness of the current society.
-This theme can be seen reflected in titles of feature films like A Family of Workers, A Flowering Village, Rolling Mill Workers, When Apples Are Picked and Girls at a Port.
+This theme can be seen reflected in titles of feature films like A Family of Workers, A Flowering Village, The Spinner, When Apples Are Picked.
 All of these films were awarded the People's Prize before 1974.